elek/hadoop/hadoop-ozone/ozone-manager/src/main/site/markdown/OzoneCommandShell.md

 <name> -root`

 The *port* specified in command should match the port mentioned in the config property `hdds.rest.http-address`.
-This property can be set in `hdfs-site.xml`.
+This property can be set in `ozone-site.xml`.
 The default value for the port is `9880` and is used in below commands.

-The *--root* option is a command line short cut that allows *ozone oz* commands to be run as the user that started the cluster.
+The *-root* option is a command line short cut that allows *ozone oz* commands to be run as the user that started the cluster.
 This is useful to indicate that you want the commands to be run as some admin user.
 The only reason for this option is that it makes the life of a lazy developer more